 At the end of 30 kilometers of twists and turns, I was sold.

+The Saugeen offers great versatility in an all-round package.
 I can understand why the design was one of Bluewater’s most popular traditionally shaped boats.
 The Saugeen is ideal for someone who does a little bit of a lot different things on the water, including wanting a tandem canoe offering solid solo performance.

 I put this theory to the test a few weeks later on a solo, meandering creek excursion.
 Then we took the Saugeen out on a portage-heavy weekend trip, and on Christmas Day for a merry spin on a frigid ice-choked lake.
 It’s a friendly boat.
 Even on the 1000-meter-long portage from my house to the lake, the Saugeen’s 50-pounds rode easy thanks to a deep-dish ash yoke, which balanced well on my shoulders.